gildas/bitbucket-cli/README.md

 bb pullrequest merge 1
 ```

+If no pull request is provided, the command will try to merge the pull request with the current branch.

 You can list the comments of a pull request with the `bb pullrequest comment list` command:

 ```bash